Skip to content

 Stage 2 — Kotlin build (gradle:8-jdk17).
 Copies the compiled CSS bundles from Stage 1 and runs gradle buildFatJar.
 Gradle and the JDK are not present in the final image.

 Stage 3 — Runtime (eclipse-temurin:17-jre).
 Copies only the fat JAR.
 Adds curl for the health check probe.
+Runs as non-root user kotauth (UID 10001) with no-new-privileges, cap_drop: ALL, and a read-only filesystem.
 No build tools, no source code.

 Kotauth exposes two health endpoints for container orchestration: